Udo/capy/README.md

 ## C compatibility

+This project is based on the TCC compiler.
 Relatively normal C code should compile without changes.

 ## -> Operator optional